3,010: Policies Relating to Student Activities

 Role of Faculty or Staff Adviser of a University Recognized Organization

 The faculty or staff adviser of a university-recognized organization serves as the university's representative to that organization.
-The adviser should be aware of university regulations and policies involving recognized organizations, especially those regarding use of university facilities, alcoholic beverages, use of university vehicles, and official university travel.
+The adviser should be aware of university regulations and policies involving recognized organizations, especially those regarding use of university facilities, alcoholic beverages, use of university vehicles, official university travel, and environmental, health, and safety regulations.
 An ASUN representative is available to help interpret and understand university and ASUN regulations.

 Identification Cards (WolfCard)